What is sprint planning?

 Learn and adapt

 Like all the practices in agile methodology, this must also be approached with an inspect-and-adapt mindset.
-Experiment with new ideas to make your team's sprint-planning process more efficient.
+Experiment with new ideas to make your team's agile planning process more efficient.
 Every small routine can have an impact and the whole team stands to gain from it.
 Scrum calls for the small feedback loops of reiterating and improving, over and over, and it's critical to apply this methodology to every part of the process.

 To sum up

-Sprint planning helps the team prepare before the start of every sprint.
+Agile sprint planning helps the team prepare before the start of every sprint.
 The entire team gets to weigh in on what work they're going to take up and together they come up with a sprint goal.
 Every meeting in Scrum has its own purpose and it's important to understand them in order to practice it effectively.

 In Zoho Sprints, you can schedule all your Scrum meetings for your team and set up email meeting reminders and in-app notifications.
 Record your takeaways in the group chat so that you can take them up as actionable items after the meeting.